Advisory Appointment Committees (AACs) and College

-Regulations, amended in January 2005, the Trust should consult the
+Regulations, amended in January 2005, trusts should consult the

 Regional Advisor with regard to the job description and person

 specification prior to advertisement.
-This aims to ensure that
+This is to ensure that

 proper consideration has been given to all areas of the appointment

 in relation to the facilities provided, including clinical,

-research, teaching and managerial responsibilities, and a
+research, teaching and managerial responsibilities, and ensure a

 satisfactory balance has been achieved.